 Make your network drive available for Resilio Agent

 Please follow the instruction below to make your network drive available for Resilio Agent:

-- check that either "Local System account" radio button is chosen or "This account" contains "NT AUTHORITY\System" or "Local System" or any other localised username that indicates that the user name is Local System.
+- Check that either "Local System account" radio button is chosen or "This account" contains "NT AUTHORITY\System" or "Local System" or any other localized username that indicates that the user name is Local System.
 Note that the Local System account always has an empty password.

 psexec -i -s cmd.exe.
 This will open a new command prompt, running from the System account name.
 Verify that by running the